danif70/danif70/README.md

 ☝ I can say that my first love was Python but now I'm in a stable and healthy relationship with JavaScript/HTML/CSS 😁 <br>

-💑 Did I mention that I have 3 sons and a husband?
+💑 Did I mention that I have 3 sons?
 And a kitty🐱‍👤 and a doggy🐶 too? 😍
 <br/>

 <a href="https://github.com/danif70"><img height="150em" src="https://github-readme-stats.vercel.app/api?username=danif70&show_icons=true&theme=synthwave" /></a>